marcelocoelho/4.031-digitalcamera/P5_Camera/readme.md

 ## Requirements

 This template requires a recent version of Node.js, recommended version 16 or later.
+Follow installation instructions here: [Node.js](https://nodejs.org/en/download)

 Clone the repository with git or download the code from the repository as a zip file.